TheGoldLab/Lab_Pipelines/README.md

 ```
 conda activate gold_pipelines
 ```
+In VS Code: File>Open Folder> select GitHub\Lab_Pipelines\experiments\aodr (you could make a new folder for your experiment - the example is based on the AODR paradigm).
+In the "python" subfolder, open Pyramid_Example_Plexon.py to test the script on a .plx file, or spikeinterface_testing_v2.ipynb to test an OpenEphys file.
 You should see "gold_pipelines" in the bottom right corner of VS Code now.
 You can also select the interpreter by clicking the bottom right corner and then "gold_pipelines" from the dropdown menu that appears under the search bar in the top middle of the screen.
-Now: File>Open Folder> select GitHub\Lab_Pipelines\experiments\aodr (you could make a new folder for your experiment - the example is based on the AODR paradigm).
-Open Pyramid_Example_Plexon.py for .plx files or spikeinterface_testing_v2.ipynb for OpenEphys.
 Follow the documentation written in the spikeinterface notebook to run OpenEphys data through pyramid.
 If using Pyramid_Example_Plexon.py, change the path names and file name to the corresponding locations and files on your computer.
 You might want to create a separate, new folder for output.
-Run.
+Run it!

 ## Installing MATLAB and running test scripts
 MATLAB is the standard programming language for scientific computing in the neurosciences.
 Custom scripts for data analysis (after preprocessing with pyramid) are written in MATLAB.